 At just 2.5 ounces, the Clout feels quite feathery.
 The light weight and the way my fingers sink in between the cork pieces make the rod feel like a big matchstick—a cool and interesting sensation.
 In other words, the rod feels thinner in-hand since the fingers can contact the blank within the handle itself.
 I constantly kept things fun by playing around with a few different grip styles to see what felt best.
 Overall, I liked the grip and found it contoured to my hand relatively well, but I still much prefer the simplicity, versatility, and feel of a traditional one-piece style overall.

 Since my testing was in the sweltering summer heat of Florida, I exclusively used RIO's WF5F Bonefish fly line on the Clout.
 While it's rated as a medium-fast, it felt like it leaned a bit more towards fast to me.
-Feel in close was good thanks to a nice soft tip, but I really liked it at modest distances of, say, 30–40 feet or so.
+Feel in close was good thanks to a nice soft tip, but I really liked it at modest distances.
 The rod has the power to easily drive out longer casts, but the slightly shorter length gives this rod the upper hand when it comes to accuracy at more average ranges.
 I can't remember the last time I fished an 8'6" 5-weight, but I felt like I could aim just a tad better than usual with this sub 9-footer.